Embrace ABCD Training Institute

 Through the Embrace ABCD Training Institute Embrace Richmond provides congregations and non-profit organizations training and coaching in each of these five phases.

 Embrace offers two levels of training in each phase: A two hour overview workshop and 6 – 8 session community of practice.
-All workshops are $250 and all Communities of Practice are $100 per training hour.
+All workshops and Communities of Practice are $100 per training hour.
 There is an additional $5 materials fee per participant.
 Scholarships and matching grants are available for qualifying congregations and non-profits.

 Readiness Phase: This training is the starting place for any congregation or non-profit organization that is not currently utilizing an Asset Based Community Development approach.